allen-cell-animated/cell-feature-data/README.md

     #### For more on what these files should look like, look at `process-dataset/data-validation/schema.js` and [Full spec documentation](https://allen-cell-animated.github.io/cell-feature-data/HandoffSpecification.html)

 3. Make a PR back to this repo.
 Make sure the validation set passes.
 If it doesn't check the logs to see what went wrong and fix any errors.
-4. If everything looks good, run the [process dataset from `Actions`](https://github.com/allen-cell-animated/cell-feature-data/actions/workflows/upload-dataset.yml).
+4. If everything looks good, run the [process dataset from `Actions`](https://github.com/allen-cell-animated/cell-feature-data/actions/workflows/upload-dataset.yml) by clicking the "Run workflow" dropdown and entering the following settings:
     * set `branch` to your branch
     * enter the folder name that contains your dataset
     * leave checkbox unchecked if this is your first time uploading